-1.1 Introduction
+3B.1 Introduction

-1.1.1 The requirement for an asset maintenance submission is set out in Section 3.6 of Chapter 3.
+3B.1.1 The requirement for an asset maintenance submission is set out in Section 3.7 of Chapter 3.
 This annex sets out the information requirements for a plan for asset maintenance in more detail.

-1.1.2 The company should submit a plan for asset maintenance which sets out its approach to asset maintenance planning and explains how it has assessed the changes in operational practice and investment required to maintain or enhance serviceability to consumers during PC15.
+3B.1.2 The company should submit a plan for asset maintenance which sets out its approach to asset maintenance planning and explains how it has assessed the changes in operational practice and investment required to maintain or enhance serviceability to consumers during PC21.

-1.1.3 Within its plan for asset maintenance we expect the company to:
+3B.1.3 Within its plan for asset maintenance we expect the company to:

 - 1. Assess and report on its asset maintenance planning capability. - 2.
 Provide historical information on asset maintenance expenditure and explanatory data to allow us to reassess the econometric level of asset maintenance investment. - 3.
 Provide an assessment of serviceability. - 4.
-Provide an assessment of its asset inventory and costing systems. - 5.
+Provide an asset inventory. - 5.
+Provide an assessment of its asset inventory and costing systems with a view to establishing residual asset lives and a gross and net asset valuation. - 6.
 Set out its assessment of future asset maintenance needs.